DrSeun-Al/PredictingTemperature-Readings-in-NYC-/README.md

 # PredictingTemperature-Readings-in-NYC-
-A brief overview of the premiere project for review and comments
+A brief overview of the premiere project for review, criticisms and comments